Kim Hyong-o: Career

-Kim was also the chair-professor at Pusan National University. is the incumbent President of the Association of Commemorative Services for Patriot Kim Koo, a non-governmental organisation honouring the late Kim Koo.
+Kim was also the chair-professor at Pusan National University. is the incumbent President of the Association of Commemorative Services for Patriot Kim Koo, a non-governmental organisation honouring the late Kim Ku.

 Political career

 Kim started his political career as the Executive Officer of the Office of the President under the President Chun Doo-hwan from 1982 to 1986.
 Soon, he was appointed the Secretary to the Prime Minister for Political Affairs from 1986 to 1990 and to the President in 1990 under Roh Tae-woo.
 He then was brought to the then-ruling Democratic Liberal Party (DLP) and served as the Head of Yeongdo DLP Division.

 Kim was elected to the National Assembly for Yeongdo constituency in 1992 election.
 He was re-elected in 1996, 2000, 2004 and 2008.
 In 1998, while he was the Chairman of the Information and Communications Commission of the Grand National Party (GNP), he revealed a controversy that the Agency for National Security Planning (ANSP; now the National Intelligence Service) was continuously tapping via mobile phone, which was later proved as true.
-In 2004, he served as the Secretary-General of the GNP and helped the party president Park Geun-hye to revive its supports declined due to the impeachment of the then-President of the Republic Roh Moo-hyun.
+In 2004, he served as the Secretary-General of the GNP and helped the party president Park Geun-hye to revive its support which declined due to the impeachment of the then-President of the Republic Roh Moo-hyun.

 Following the victory of the GNP in 2008 election, Kim was nominated as the Speaker of the National Assembly, defeating Ahn Sang-soo.
 He was the youngest person serving the position.
 After doing his duty for 2 years, he did not stand in 2012 election and retired from politics.
 He then served as an executive advisor of the Saenuri Party but withdrew from the party shortly before the 2016 election.

 Prior to the 2020 election, the Liberty Korea Party (LKP) brought him in order to manage the candidate preselection and nomination issue.
 He continued his duty after the party was re-established as the United Future Party (UFP).
-He was favourably reviewed for eliminating candidates accused for hate speeches or close to the former President Park Geun-hye.
-Nevertheless, his controversial decision to eliminated 2 key figures of the party — Hong Jun-pyo and Kim Tae-ho, provoked criticisms in which both of them complained and announced to run as independent candidates.
-Following the incident of nominating Kim Mi-kyoon for Gangnam 3rd constituency who had frequently expressed his supports towards the President Moon Jae-in, he finally resigned from his duty.
+He was favourably reviewed for eliminating candidates accused of hate speeches or close to the former President Park Geun-hye.
+Nevertheless, his controversial decision to eliminate 2 key figures of the party — Hong Jun-pyo and Kim Tae-ho, provoked criticisms in which both of them complained and announced to run as independent candidates.
+Following the incident of nominating Kim Mi-kyoon for Gangnam 3rd constituency who had frequently expressed his support of the President Moon Jae-in, he finally resigned from that position.

 Public image

 Kim is widely regarded as a rationalist and a reformist in South Korean society.
 Hwang Kyo-ahn, the President of the UFP, described him as "innovative and reformative".
 His image is described as a "soft compromiser" rather than a "harsh shouter".
-He is also well known as a factionless politician, despite of a close relationship with the former President Lee Myung-bak.
-While as a parliamentarian, he was depicted as "a politician worked for the entire country, not just for a region".
+He is also well known as a factionless politician, despite a close relationship with the former President Lee Myung-bak.
+While a parliamentarian, he was depicted as "a politician who worked for the entire country, not just for a region".